Minimum-CD/cd-manifesto/content/MinimumCD/trunk-based-development/tbd-migration.md

 The goal is **fast feedback**, not zero review.

+{{< alert title="Important" color="warning" >}}
-**Important:** If you're using short-lived branches that must merge within a day or two, asynchronous code review becomes a bottleneck.
+If you're using short-lived branches that must merge within a day or two, asynchronous code review becomes a bottleneck.
 Even "fast" async reviews with 2-4 hour turnaround create delays: the reviewer reads code, leaves comments, the author reads comments later, makes changes, and the cycle repeats.
 Each round trip adds hours or days.

 Instead, use **synchronous code reviews** where the reviewer and author work together in real-time (screen share, pair at a workstation, or mob).
 This eliminates communication delays through review comments.
 Questions get answered immediately, changes happen on the spot, and the code merges the same day.

 If your team can't commit to synchronous reviews or pair/mob programming, you'll struggle to maintain short branch lifetimes.
+{{< /alert >}}

 ### Handle Skeptics and Blockers